Bachelor's Degree in History

 Bachelor of Arts

-This program prepares you for careers in education, research, archives, management and government, as well as graduate study.
+Purdue University Northwest’s history degree program prepares you for careers in education, research, archives, management and government, as well as graduate study.
 Our talented faculty foster a dynamic classroom environment that brings history alive and encourages you to use your knowledge to solve contemporary problems.

 Earning the History BA will give you the critical thinking, communication and analytical skills employers seek.
 You can apply for membership in the Phi Alpha Theta national history honor society, which provides opportunities for recognition of excellence and participation in history research conferences.

-The PNW History BA meets national standards outlined by the American Historical Association.
+PNW’s program meets national standards outlined by the American Historical Association.
 Special features of the program are its research seminar and internship opportunities.
 You’ll get the chance to research, write and present your work to a university committee, as well as work in local museums and historical societies.

 Begin your history degree with general education core courses along with introductory and survey history classes.